SoloDevNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 # What is Anaconda and Miniconda?

 Python projects can run in virtual environments.
 These isolated spaces are used to manage project dependencies.
-Different versions of the same package can run in different environments while avoiding version conflicts.
+Different versions of the same package can run in different environments specifically to avoid any conflicts between these versions.

 venv is a built-in Python 3.3+ module that runs virtual environments.
 Anaconda is a Python and R distribution for scientific computing that includes the `conda` package manager.
 Miniconda is a small, free, bootstrap version of Anaconda that also includes the `conda` package manager, Python, and other packages that are required or useful (like pip and zlib).